 2. Just after your period… your fertility is still not peaking.

-Unlike the populations sex drive during Covid-19, things are looking pretty dry to mild below deck but a small amount of discharge may result in a sticky, cloudy or white form.
+Things are looking pretty dry to mild below deck but a small amount of discharge may result in a sticky, cloudy or white form.
 In some cases, it may even be lumpy or glue-like.